Data integration is all the rage in many sectors, so when will platforms make it a priority? Advisers are getting frustrated

 Industry reaction

 Will the industry react swiftly to address this adviser need?
-The issue was well articulated by adviser tech guru and MM columnist Ian McKenna in his essay entitled, ‘All this tech, but why aren’t we integrated?’
+The issue was well articulated by adviser tech guru and Money Marketing columnist Ian McKenna in his essay entitled, ‘All this tech, but why aren’t we integrated?’

 Pressing need